Integrity Core Values Commitment

 24 MWs installed

-New Hampshire Solar Garden, a New Hampshire-based company that provides services to the growing economic, social, and health issues through the use of solar energy and sustainable development.
+NH Solar Garden, a Northeast based company that provides services to the growing economic, social, and health issues through the use of solar energy and sustainable development.

 NHSG was created to provide common sense solutions to the challenges that we face on a local and global level.
-It was the first company in New Hampshire to offer group net metering, which allows off-site users to benefit from energy created from a solar power array.
-Andrew Kellar, a businessman who focuses on alternative energy, is the founder and is supported by a powerful Chief Strategy Officer, Carrie Kellar.
+It was the first company in New Hampshire to offer group net metering, which allows off-site electricity users to benefit from energy created from a solar garden.
+Andrew Kellar, a businessman who focuses on alternative energy, is the founder and partner with his Chief Strategy Officer, Carrie Kellar.

 Who we are

-Andrew, Founder, a surfer of 40 years and long-term resident of Portsmouth NH, has always been interested in alternative energy for decades.
+Andrew, Founder, a surfer of 40 years and long-term resident of the Northeast, has been interested in alternative energy for decades.
 Co-founder of the Green Alliance, he launched Simply Green Biofuels.
 He is also a former entrepreneur-in-residence at the University of New Hampshire and past Mel King fellow at MIT.
-During his 10 years in the solar industry, he has been involved in developing over 300 MWs of Community Solar projects as of 2021.
+During his 12 years in the solar industry, he has been involved in developing over 300 MWs of Community Solar projects.

 Carrie, Chief Strategy Officer, is a lifelong yogi, Operations, Consulting and Marketing professional for over 20 years, working in Fortune 500 companies as well as restructuring, opening and operating multiple businesses during her career.
-In addition, she has begun developing solar projects in her home island of Puerto Rico where she lived for over 11 years under our sister company, SolShineSolar.com
+In addition, she has begun developing over 100 MWs of solar projects in her home island of Puerto Rico where she lived for over 11 years under our sister company, SolShineSolar.com

 Markets we service